cybozu-go/moco/docs/design.md

 ### How to make a backup

-When you create `BackupSchedule` CR, it creates two `CronJob`s:
-  - To get full dump backup and store it in an object storage.
+When you create `MySQLBackupSchedule` CR, it creates `CronJob` which stores dump and binlog to an object storage:
-  - To get binlog file and store it in an object storage.

-If we want to make backups only once, set `BackupSchedule.spec.schedules` to run once.
+If we want to make backups only once, set `MySQLBackupSchedule.spec.schedules` to run once.

-### How to perform Point-in-Time-Recovery(PiTR)
+### How to perform PiTR

 When we create a `MySQLCluster` with `.spec.restore` specified, the operator performs PiTR with the following procedure.

+`.spec.restore` is unable to be updated, so PiTR can be executed only when the cluster is being creating.

 1. The operator sets the source cluster's `.status.ready` as `False` and make the MySQL cluster block incoming transactions.
 2. The operator makes the MySQL cluster flush binlogs from the source `MySQLCluster`.
 This binlog is used for recovery if the PiTR fails.
-3. The operator lists `Dump` and `Binlog` candidates based on MySQL.spec.restore.sourceClusterName`.
+3. The operator lists `MySQLBackup` candidates based on `MySQLCluster.spec.restore.sourceClusterName`.
-4. The operator selects the corresponding `Dump` and `Binlog` CRs  `MySQLCluster.spec.restore.pointInTime`.
+4. The operator selects the corresponding `MySQLBackup` CRs  `MySQLCluster.spec.restore.pointInTime`.
-5. The operator downloads the dump file and the binlogs from the object storage.
+5. The operator downloads the dump file and the binlogs from the object storage specified at `MySQLCluster.spec.restore.pointInTime`.
 6. The operator restores the MySQL servers to the state at `MySQLCluster.spec.restore.pointInTime`.
 7. If the recovery succeeds, the operator sets the source cluster's `.status.ready` as `True`.